-Trump resumes defense of Putin summit after walk-back, rips 'haters' with 'Trump Derangement Syndrome'
+Trump resumes defense of Putin summit after walk-back, rips 'haters' with 'Derangement Syndrome'

 But Trump’s clarification was enough to satisfy some Republican critics.
 Sen. Rob Portman, R-Ohio, said he was “glad” Trump addressed the press conference.

 “I’m glad he clarified his comments live.
-I wish he said it in front of President Putin and the world [on Monday],” Portman said on “Your World with Neil Cavuto” on Tuesday.
+I wish he said it in front of President Putin and the world [on Monday],” Portman said on Fox News' “Your World with Neil Cavuto” on Tuesday.
 “But yeah, I take him at his word.
 If he says he misspoke, absolutely.
 The point is, we need to be as one here pushing back.”

 And former House Speaker Newt Gingrich, who is typically a strong surrogate of the president’s agenda but blasted Trump’s performance in Helsinki, said Trump did the “right thing.”